Better your Technique

 - Sleep enough each night – The general recommendation for adults is 7-9 hours.
 According to this survey, 35-45% of Australian adults suffer from inadequate sleep.

 - Exercise regularly – This increases your capacity to do work, increases your energy levels, and is beneficial for cognitive function.

 - Maintain a healthy diet that is based around whole, nutritious foods.
-Limit highly-processed foods, especially those jam-packed with carbs.
-A study found that a high-glycemic load diet was correlated with symptoms of depression, mood swings, fatigue.
+Limit highly-processed foods, especially those jam-packed with carbs – One study found that a high-glycemic load diet was correlated with symptoms of depression, mood swings, fatigue.

-- Stay hydrated throughout the day – A good rule is to consume 3 liters per day for men and 2 liters for women.
+- Stay hydrated throughout the day – A good rule is to consume 3 liters of water per day for men and 2 liters of water for women.
 Dehydration has been linked to decreased cognitive function and increased fatigue.

 Add your thoughts…